 DEVELOPMENT.
 The maiden Is given in marriage.
 Good fortune.
-Perseverance furthers.

-The development of events that leads to a girl's following a man to his home proceeds slowly.
-The various formalities must be disposed of before the marriage takes place.
-This principle of gradual development can be applied to other situations as well; it is always applicable where it is a matter of correct relationships of co-operation, as for instance in the appointment of an official.
+Perseverance furthers be applied to other situations as well; it is always applicable where it is a matter of correct relationships of cooperation, as for instance in the appointment of an official.
 The development must be allowed to take its proper course.
 Hasty action would not be wise.
 This is also true, finally, of any effort to exert influence on others, for here too the essential factor is a correct way of development through cultivation of one's own personality.
 No influence such as that exerted by agitators has a lasting effect.
 Within the personality too, development must follow the same course if lasting results are to be achieved.
-Gentleness that is adaptable, but at the same time penetrating, is the outer form that should proceed from inner calm.
+Gentleness that is adaptable, but at the same time penetrating is the outer form that should proceed from inner calm.
 The very gradualness of the development makes it necessary to have perseverance, for perseverance alone prevents slow progress from dwindling to nothing.